 - One episode of Krypto the Superdog has Krypto and the Bathound facing off against a half-dog/half-plant villain named Dogwood who tries to bring the trees to life so they can rebel against humanity.
 Strangely it's not mentioned if he's associated with Poison Ivy, one of Batman's foes and a Plant Person.

-- In the episode "Family Appreciation Day, it's revealed that one of the inhabitants of the Everfree Forest are Timberwolves.
+- In the episode "Family Appreciation Day", it's revealed that among the inhabitants of the Everfree Forest are Timberwolves.
 Wolves made of actual timber.

 - They return in "Spike at Your Service" and are part of the set up for the episode's conflict... as well as the resolution.
 They're also shown to be some sort of spirit, animating piles of scrap wood and fallen branches to form their wooden bodies.